 Instructor Phrases Section 2 (14 April 2017)

-These sentences practise the phrases in Section 2 page 196 of the Instructor, circles, loops and hooks.
-Once you are familiar with these, the principles can be applied to similar phrases.
+These sentences practise the phrases in Section 2 page 196 of the Instructor, Circles, Loops and Hooks.

 Please inform us of your experience in this subject before we put the plans into effect.